sancsoft/help.beegit.com/billing/_posts/2014-11-01-billing-cycle.md

 ---

 ## How does the billing cycle work?
 Beegit charges valid credit cards on a monthly billing cycle.
-Once per month, project owners will be charged $10 for their account and $10 each team member holding the role of admin or editor.

-Team members added during a billing cycle are prorated.
-Existing team members will be prorated from the day they are given the user role of admin or editor.
-You will be billed for new team members you invite to Beegit from the day they activate their account.
+When you sign up for your free trial, you will be asked to choose a [monthly subscription plan](https://beegit.com/pricing).
+At the end of your 14-day free trial, if you've added a valid credit card, your first payment will process.